bmwiedemann/openSUSE/packages/c/ceph/README-packaging.txt

 The ceph.spec file is maintained upstream at https://github.com/ceph/ceph

+The Ceph package in OBS is built from SUSE's downstream fork at https://github.com/SUSE/ceph (specifically, the ses7p branch).

-To patch it, use the following procedure:
+To patch ceph.spec, ideally you should use the following procedure:

 1. find out the current Factory ceph maintainer(s) (e.g. by examining the most recent entries in the ceph.changes file)
-2. open PR targeting the master branch at https://github.com/ceph/ceph Make sure to sign your commit ("git commit --signoff") using your real name and real email address.
+2. open PR targeting the main branch at https://github.com/ceph/ceph Make sure to sign your commit ("git commit --signoff") using your real name and real email address.
 If this is a problem, contact the current Factory
    maintainers: they can act as a proxy.